bitmark-inc/docs/pages/bitmark-references/bitmark-sdk/query.md

 All records support the following filters:

-- `pending`: determines whether to include pending records (not added to the blockchain yet)
+- `pending`: determines whether to include pending records that are not yet added to the blockchain
 - `limit`: sets the maximum number of records to be returned in one query
-- `offset`: returns the records which are updated subsequently
+- `offset`: returns the records that are updated subsequently

 <!-- TODO: explain how to iterate all records -->

 Both bitmark and transaction record can be linked to a fundamental asset record, so they support two extra query parameters:

-- `referenced_asset`: specifies the asset ID which the records link to
+- `referenced_asset`: specifies the asset ID that the records link to
 - `load_asset`: determines whether to include referenced asset objects

 The actual query functions could be in snake case or camel case depends on which SDK is used.
 For simplicity, the camel case is used for explanation.